frederic-perez/AmE-dictionary/data/dictionary.md

 __vagrant<sup>1</sup>__ _n_ :seven: (vagrants) __1__ A person who wanders about idly and has no permanent home or employment; vagabond. __2__ _Law_ An idle person without visible means of support, as a tramp or beggar. __3__ A person who wanders from place to place; wanderer; rover.
 __vagrant<sup>2</sup>__ _adj_ :two::hammer:
 __vague__ _adj_ :mute:[vag~~u~~e]
+__vagus__ _n_ (vagus nerve) Either of the tenth pair of cranial nerves, composed of long sensory and motor neurons that innervate the body from the throat to the abdominal viscera and that function in speech, swallowing, breathing, heart rate, and digestion.
 __vainglorious__ _adj_ :two: Characterized by or exhibiting excessive vanity; boastful. _Syn_ swelled, big _I saw right through the vainglorious young man and rejected his advances._
 __vale__ _n_
 __valedictorian<sup>1</sup>__ _n_ :eight: (valedictorians) A student, usu. the one ranking highest academically in a graduating class, who delivers the valedictory at graduation.